 There is a great emphasis upon investigative activities across the curriculum which provides children with the opportunity to challenge their thinking and explore unknown routes for learning.

-Extension activities are offered at times throughout the year to children identified as 'gifted' or 'talented'.
+Extension activities are offered at times throughout the year to children identified as 'gifted' or 'talented' or 'more able'.
 We aim to use staff expertise in certain areas to lead these activities.

 Recording